-Art Club

-Volleyball

-Basketball

-Wrestling

-Golf

-Cheerleading

-Soccer

-Student Council

-Power of the Pen

-Cross Country
+Art Club Cross Country

-Math Team
+Volleyball Math Team

-Fellowship of Christian Athletes
+Basketball Fellowship of Christian Athletes

-Thespians
+Wrestling Thespians

-Football
+Golf Football

-Track
+Cheerleading Track

-Statisticians and Managers
+Soccer Statisticians and Managers

-Ball Boys (Team Helpers)
+Student Council Ball Boys (Team Helpers)

+Power of the Pen Hope Squad

 Procedure for Implementation:

 - 1. All students will be issued a Student-Parent-Teacher Handbook containing the Extracurricular Drug/Alcohol and General Offense Policy. - 2.
 The coach/advisor of each activity will explain the rules to the participants orally. - 3.
 One electronically signed permission form will be signed each school year by the parent acknowledging the existence of the Drug/Alcohol/General Offense Policy.
 (This form is part of the Emergency Medical Form).